ejmr/tip-of-the-day/README.md

 ## OPTIONS

-`--tip-file=<path>`
+`--tip-file <path1> [--tip-file <path2> ...]`

 :  A path to a YAML document containing the tips from which the program selects one to display.
-This overrides the `TOTD_TIP_FILE` environment variable, documented below.
+The user can provide this option more than once, in which case ToTD will randomly select one of the files from which to select tips.
+The value(s) of this option overrides the `TOTD_TIP_FILE` environment variable, documented below.
 If the user does not provide this option then the program uses the file named by that environment variable.

 ## ENVIRONMENT